 Blackrock, with $5.7 trillion in assets under management, has broadened its agenda for engaging with companies.
 Issues like diversity and gender balance in the boardroom are just a few of the metrics they are examining.
 In addition, for companies in sectors where climate risk is a key factor, Blackrock expects the boards to have tangible fluency in navigating climate risks to the business along with management’s plan to mitigate those risks.
 Similarly, virtually every other significant investment management firm is adopting specific priorities and assembling efforts to evaluate companies on them.

 Many companies may be surprised to learn that they are already being evaluated on ESG data whether they are ready for it or not.
 The investment research firms mentioned earlier such as MSCI are offering a raft of products and services in this area.
 So, what can you do to get started on integrating ESG metrics and better prepare for—and sometimes pre-empt—questions and resolutions from shareholders?

 - Understand your specific investors’ needs and expectations.
 They may be already evaluating your company based on ESG criteria, and the lenses being applied to your company and industry will be unique to your own investor base.

 - Conduct a peer review of ESG performance factors to understand how you measure up against competitors on essential criteria.

 - Implement an oversight and disclosure plan focused on the KPIs and material issues relevant to your investors and other stakeholders.

 The bottom line is that although there is still significant work to be done to standardize the collection, analysis, and application of companies’ ESG data, it is becoming increasing clear that companies that do not adequately disclose ESG information—and improve on the relevant KPIs—are rapidly becoming the minority and at greater risk of being challenged by investors.
-For more information on how FrameworkESG can help, contact Alec Lager, Director of Strategic Services.
+For more information on how FrameworkESG can help, contact Victor Melendez, Managing Director & Chief Growth Officer.